J3rry320/Vocalize.ts/README.md

 ## Motivation

 I created Vocalize.ts to simplify the process of adding voice interactions to web applications.
 Many existing libraries are either too complex or don't provide straightforward integration with speech synthesis.
-Vocalize aims to bridge this gap by offering a minimal setup and focusing on ease of use.
+Vocalize.ts aims to bridge this gap by offering a minimal setup and focusing on ease of use.

 ## Installation

-You can install Vocalize via npm or yarn:
+You can install Vocalize.ts via npm or yarn:

 ```bash
 npm install vocalize.ts